 Now, the addition of Scarlet Samurai does add another layer to the basic telling of the plot.
 I would’ve liked to just see Logan and her go at it in this issue, but wasn’t surprised the ninjas got involved.

-If you recall from my previous review, I had said something along the lines of that Mike Deodato Jr.’s art wasn’t for me.
+If you recall from my previous review [of last issue,] I had said something along the lines of that Mike Deodato Jr.’s (artist) work wasn’t for me.
 That it fell kind of flat.
-I also made a point about how having Mukesh Singh do the cover of that issue kind of put Deodato at a disadvantage in my mind.
+I also made a point about how having Mukesh Singh (artist) do the cover of that issue kind of put Deodato at a disadvantage in my mind.

 Well, that was a billion-percent the case here.
 Not only did Deodato’s style grow on me the more I read this issue, I like it.
 His unique grid technique that gives this “dead-space” to the panels has a way of focusing on certain things, which make them stand out.

-I’m faced with a double-edged sword critique here; as I’m much the fan of Logan’s regenerative mutation slowing with his old age, but in the same breath, I find the scene (panel to left) where his hand is severed to be irking.
+I’m faced with a double-edged sword critique here; as I’m much the fan of Logan’s regenerative mutation slowing with his old age, but in the same breath, I find the scene [above panel] where his hand is severed to be irking.

 This does show to a degree my lack of knowledge when it comes to Marvel, but I know there are things that are capable of cutting through Adamantium, and that could be the reasoning behind the severing of his hand.
 This is where the issue lacked, as there wasn’t a ton of context filling in the blanks that would help a reader along and give some much-needed explanation.
 It doesn’t really affect the overall issue, but it is something that’s a bit repeat-ish from the previous issue.